Contract & Grievances

 Bargaining unit faculty members have the right to file a grievance on their own or have the assistance of United Academics.
 Either way, the procedure described below is the standard procedure for filing a grievance.

 The first step is filing the grievance.
-The grievance MOU we signed with the administration and the collective bargaining agreement specify that all grievances must contain the following information:
+The collective bargaining agreement specifies that all grievances must contain the following information:

 - A statement describing the nature of the grievance, the approximate date of the events giving rise to the grievance, and the names of identifiable persons involved;